 “As a business, we have had our first deal with [Full Games in] Angola, where we were able to put together Sportnco’s books and platform and combine that with GiG’s managed services,” he explains.

-“GiG can offer clients that have their own license but no operational experience the ability to launch into the market and quickly find success, supplying them with the marketing, CRM and Business Operations to do so seamlessly.
+“GiG can offer clients that have their own licence but no operational experience the ability to launch into the market and quickly find success, supplying them with the marketing, CRM and business operations to do so seamlessly.
 We can support this through our KYC processes and pavement management.”

 When it comes to processes, Schlosser sees this as a combination of learning and teaching.
 “Being with GiG we have been able to strengthen our processes in terms of dealing quickly with new regulations” he says. “[This enables] us to move quickly when expanding into new markets.
 Both companies are learning a lot from one another.”